radioactively/anon-git/README.md

 ## Why anonymize Git commits?

+Even when using Tor and throwaway GitHub accounts, your **commit timestamps** can still deanonymize you over time:

+- timezone may be linked to location
+- time of commit may be linked to work and routine schedules
+- day of the week may be linked workdays and religious/cultural practices (rest days)
+- day and month may be linked to holidays, festivals and cultural/religious events
+- cadence between commits may leak information about commit frequency and coding pace, revealing personal development patterns (some developers commit frequently, while others code more before committing)

-Many privacy & freedom-oriented projects prefer (or even require) contributors to avoid leaking personal metadata:
+Many privacy & freedom-oriented projects would prefer contributors to avoid leaking personal information:

 - **Internet anonymity**
   - Tor Browser